kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 ## Step-by-step guide

+We will do the following:

+1) Data Integration (Kafka Connect): Integrate a stream of data from CSV file or continuous data stream (in real world you can connect directly to an existing Kafka stream from the Jupyter notebook)
+2) Data Preprocessing (KSQL): Preprocess the data, e.g. filter, anonymize, aggreate / concatenate
+3) ML-specific preprocessing (NumPy, Scikit-learn): Normalize, split train / test data
+4) Train model (TensorFlow + Keras)
+5) Deploy model (KSQL + Tensorflow)
+6) Monitor model inference (KSQL)

+While all of this can be done in a Jupyter notebook for interactive analysis, we can then deploy the same pipeline to production at scale.
+For instance, you can re-use the KSQL preprocessing statements and run them in your production infrastructure to to model inference with KSQL and the TensorFlow model at scale.

-Check out [these steps](https://github.com/kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/blob/master/live-demo___python-jupyter-apache-kafka-ksql-tensorflow-keras.adoc) to start the backend and notebook.
-The main demo is running in the Jupyter notebook then.
+Check out [this document](https://github.com/kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/blob/master/live-demo___python-jupyter-apache-kafka-ksql-tensorflow-keras.adoc) to start the backend and notebook.
+The main demo is running in the Jupyter notebook then and shows all above steps.

 ## Autoencoder for Credit Card Fraud Detection build with Keras and TensorFlow